Used Car: 2009 Ford Taurus Review

-Closely related to the Ford Taurus, the 2009 Mercury Sable provides similar attributes, such as a spacious interior, strong safety scores and great reliability.
-Like the Taurus, the Sable’s styling may not be the most attractive, but if you prioritize function over form, reviewers agreed that the Sable and Taurus are both smart choices.
+Closely related to the Ford Taurus, the 2009 Mercury Sable provides similar attributes, such as a spacious interior and strong safety scores.
 With so much in common, it makes sense to search for both models so that you can find the best deal on your next used car.

 The well-rounded 2009 Toyota Avalon is also a great choice if you’re seeking a refined large sedan.
 Both the Avalon and Taurus offer a V6 engine with a similar amount of power, but reviewers liked the Avalon’s performance a little more when it was new.
-The Avalon has slightly better fuel economy ratings, though both cars have great reliability and safety scores.
 Ultimately, reviewers felt that if you’re looking for a large car with a roomy interior and a strong list of standard features, the 2009 Avalon should be on your list.
 Because the Avalon tends to be pricier, going back a year to the 2008 model should save you some money.